Wilcoxon Signed Rank Test in Excel

 When to Use the Wilcoxon Signed Rank Test

-A Wilcoxon Signed Rank test compares the differences between two paired samples to determine if the data is symetrical.
+A Wilcoxon Signed Rank test compares the differences between two paired samples to determine if the data is symmetrical.
 If so, the median difference would be close to zero.
-If not, the data is asymetrical.
+If not, the data is asymmetrical.
 Consider the following example.

 Wilcoxon Signed Rank Test Example Using QI Macros Template